-Part of the problem is that cameras make the seller aware of the buyer's presence.
+Part of the problem is that cameras make the buyer aware of the seller.
 A buyer and their agent should be able to speak freely to each other, Totaro says.

 Cameras are breaking a cardinal rule of selling: You want to encourage a buyer to see themselves in a place, says McKenzie Ryan, an agent at Compass.
 And that’s hard to do when you have that feeling of being recorded or watched.
 Even if the cameras are there for a different purpose, they can wind up working against the seller.